Legally reviewed by:

 Consult a Skilled California Slip-and-Fall Attorney at Setareh Law

 When a slip-and-fall victim is partially liable for the accident, their financial compensation will be reduced based on the percentage of their fault.
 Therefore, comparative negligence creates uncertainty in your case, and you may receive compensation that does not adequately cover your damages.
-That’s why if you’ve been involved in a slip-and-fall accident in California, it is essential to consult with an experienced personal injury attorney who can help you understand your legal rights.
+That’s why if you’ve been involved in a slip-and-fall accident in California, it is essential to consult with experienced personal injury lawyers who can help you understand your legal rights.

 At Setareh Law, our skilled slip-and-fall attorneys can help fight comparative negligence claims.
 We can help you gather evidence, assess the weaknesses in your claim, and build a solid case to maximize your compensation.
 Contact us today by calling (310) 659-1826 or scheduling a no-obligation consultation to have the best California slip-and-fall attorneys fighting for your rights.